-Data from tests and assessments suggest that, despite some strong individual performances, the progress and attainment of the school's disadvantaged pupils in 2021/22 was below our expectations.
-Our analysis suggests that the reason for this is primarily the ongoing impact of COVID-19, although we also identified that some of the approaches we used to boost outcomes for disadvantaged pupils had less of an impact for non-disadvantaged pupils.
+Data from tests and assessments suggest that, despite some strong individual performances, the progress and attainment of the school's disadvantaged pupils in 2022/23 was below our expectations.
+Our analysis suggests that the reason for this is two-fold the ongoing impact of COVID-19 and the children's learning attitudes, although we also identified that some of the approaches we used to boost outcomes for disadvantaged pupils had less of an impact for non-disadvantaged pupils.

 The attainment gap between our disadvantaged pupils and non-disadvantaged pupils has grown since the start of the pandemic.
 This is reflective of national figures and demonstrates the additional impact of COVID-19 on disadvantaged pupils.
-In particular the number of disadvantaged pupils achieving greater depth in Reading Writing and Maths at the end of KS2 has widened.
-KS1 phonics data has also dropped and this is a key focus to improve linked to our new Phonics scheme and Reading focus.
-Our Phonics data was in line with national, however due to 2 children being new to country who needed to be disapplied and 2 children on holiday for the whole of the assessment period who would have passed this has affected the data overall.
+In particular the number of disadvantaged pupils achieving greater depth in Reading Writing and Maths at the end of KS2 has increased.
+KS1 phonics data has increased since last year but there still remains a gap between our disadvantaged and non-disadvantaged pupils.
+This remains a key focus to improve linked to following he FFT Phonics scheme and continued Reading focus across school.
+Our Phonics data was in line with national and has increased from last year.

-Absence among disadvantaged pupils was 2% higher than their peers in 2021/22 and persistent absence was 8.2%.
-We recognise this gap is increasing which is why raising the attendance of our disadvantaged pupils is a focus of our current plan.
+Absence among disadvantaged pupils was 1.6% higher than their peers in 2022/23 and persistent absence was 16%.
+Although their absence was above national figures, compared to non-disadvantaged pupils, their persistent absence had decreased by 3% than the previous year.
+We recognise the gap between non-disadvantaged pupils and disadvantaged pupils is still increasing, which is why raising the attendance of our disadvantaged pupils is a focus of our current plan.

-Our observations and assessments demonstrated that pupil behaviour improved last year, but challenges in relation to wellbeing and mental health remain significantly higher than before the pandemic.
+Our observations and assessments demonstrated that pupil behaviour remained constant last year, but challenges in relation to wellbeing and mental health remain significantly higher than before the pandemic.
 The impact on disadvantaged pupils has been particularly acute.
+More children are displaying additional needs and parents are seeking further assessments for these children.
+Greater collaboration with and more access to external agencies this academic year are being sought to increase provision and staff CPD.

-These results mean that we are not at present on course to achieve the outcomes that we set out to achieve by 2024/25, as stated in the Intended Outcomes section above.
+These results mean that we are not at present on course to achieve the outcomes that we set out to achieve by 2025/26, as stated in the Intended Outcomes section above.
 We have reviewed our strategy plan and made changes to how we intend to use some of our budget this academic year, as set out in the Activity in This Academic Year section above.